Cheltenham and Great Western Union Railway: Birmingham and Gloucester Railway

 Birmingham promoters could see that if they could build a railway from their city to Gloucester, onward river-borne transport would connect with Bristol, at the time an important port serving the transatlantic trade.
-They were successful in promoting the Birmingham and Gloucester Railway, which obtained its authorising Act of Parliament on 22 April 1836.
+They were successful in promoting the Birmingham and Gloucester Railway, which obtained its authorising act of Parliament, the Birmingham and Gloucester Railway Act 1836 (6 & 7 Will.
+4. c. xiv), on 22 April 1836.

 Cheltenham and Great Western Union Railway authorised

 Even before the Great Western Railway had been authorised, people in Cheltenham had determined to promote a line from Cheltenham through Gloucester and Stroud to join the planned Great Western Railway near Swindon; they appointed Isambard Kingdom Brunel as their engineer, and he advised that a suitable line could be built.
 Enthusiasm was weak in Gloucester, which was already connected to Bristol by water, and which was planning expansion to its docks.
 The cost of construction of the line would be £750,000.

-Accordingly they submitted a Bill for the Cheltenham and Great Western Union Railway in the 1836 session of Parliament.
-It was passed on 21 June 1836, with authorised capital of £750,000.
+Accordingly they submitted a bill for the Cheltenham and Great Western Union Railway in the 1836 session of Parliament.
+It was passed on 21 June 1836 as the Cheltenham and Great Western Union Railway Act 1836 (6 & 7 Will.
+4. c. lxxvii), with authorised capital of £750,000.
 It is likely that stationary steam engines were intended to work the steepest gradient near Sapperton Tunnel.

 The line was from Cheltenham, and from Gloucester, joining just east of there, to Swindon, with a branch to Cirencester.
 The proposed alignment of the C&GWUR and the Birmingham and Gloucester Railway was almost identical between Gloucester and Cheltenham, and the two companies, being authorised in the same session of Parliament, agreed a collaborative arrangement.
 The C&GWUR was to make the half of the line between Gloucester and Cheltenham that was nearer Gloucester; the Birmingham company was to pay half the cost of construction and have sole control of the line as if they had made it themselves.
 They were to construct the Gloucester station, and the C&GWUR were to make the Cheltenham station, and both companies could use both stations.